Debut memoir now available!

 “Pelissero makes you root for the Bessemer Speedboys by weaving their challenges and eventual triumphs against the backdrop of crises that included JFK's assassination, fears of nuclear conflict, the escalation of the Vietnam War, and even the cultural paradigm shift created by the Beatles.
 Bring One Home is a trip back in time worth taking.”

-“An inspired folktale of American life and days gone by, Pelissero weaves a warm and graceful tale that connects friends and family with a small-town and its basketball team that are both determined to win.”
+“An inspired folktale of American life and days gone by, Pelissero weaves a warm and graceful tale that connects friends and family with a small-town

 — J. A. Fiorelli, author of The Renewal